 - Since there is no primary/secondary configuration, those inventory groups go away and are replaced with a single inventory group, tower. - You may optionally define other groups and group instances in those groups.
-These groups should be prefixed with instance_group.
-Instances are not required to be in the tower group alongside other instance_group groups, but one instance must be present in the tower group.
-Technically, tower is a group like any other instance_group group, but it must always be present, and if a specific group is not associated with a specific resource, then job execution will always fall back to the tower group.
+These groups should be prefixed with instance\group\.
+Instances are not required to be in the tower group alongside other instance\group\ groups, but one instance must be present in the tower group.
+Technically, tower is a group like any other instance\group\ group, but it must always be present, and if a specific group is not associated with a specific resource, then job execution will always fall back to the tower group.
+In 3.3, the tower instance group always exists (it cannot be deleted nor renamed).